0

 FULL PANEL RECORDING

-Addiction medicine is a career that requires:
+Addiction medicine is a career that provides opportunities for:

-• Teamwork
+• Teamwork and collaboration with colleagues

-• An interest in medico-legal requirements
+• An interest in medico-legal issues

 • Research skills and knowledge